smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 * SAMP combines data with route requests
 * SAMP allows to send "urgent" data packets, which sacrifice traffic and energy consumption for the best possible delivery speed
 * SAMP relies on upper-layer protocol (SAGDP) to send retransmits in case if packet has not been delivered, and to provide SAMP with an information about retransmit number (i.e., original packet having retransmit-number=0, first retransmit having retransmit-number=1, and so on).
+* SAMP relies on upper-layer protocol (SAGDP) to provide information if the Device on the other side is required to have it's transmitter on for upper-layer protocol purposes.
+For SAGDP, there are states which do guarantee this (in fact, it stands in almost all SAGDP states except for IDLE).

 SAMP has the following types of actors: Root (normally implemented by Central Controller), Retransmitting Device, and non-Retransmitting Device.
 All these actors are collectively named Nodes.